-Information for students regarding drug and alcohol education, counseling and rehabilitation programs is available through the Counseling Center, and Student Affairs.
-Employees may receive counseling through the University's employee assistance program and/or information provided by the Human ResourcesDepartment.
+Information for students regarding drug and alcohol education, counseling and rehabilitation programs is available through Student Counseling Services and the Office of Campus Life and Student Success.
+Employees may receive counseling through the University's employee assistance program and/or information provided by the Office of Human Resources.